Soundsgoood/blog-tally/README.md

 ## Future Work
 * This app may get its own API key.
-* Error messages will become more specific and polished.
+* Error messages will become more specific to certain API error messages.
 * The tally will include information on whether or not you have followed the listed blogs.